rogerlew/undaqTools/doc/_build/html/_sources/gettingstarted.txt

 Getting Started
 ==========================
 undaqTools uses the HDF5 (Hierarchical Data Format) data model to store the data contained within NAD's DAQ files.

+undaq.py
+--------
 The undaq.py script allows you to parallel batch processing DAQ files to HDF5.
 Once converted Daq instances can be loaded from HDF5 in a fraction of the time.

-undaq.py
---------
+Upon installation undaq.py should create a link in the Scripts directory of your Python installation.
+If your Scripts directory is in your path you should be able to call it from the command line

+.. note:: With Windows Vista/7/8 holding down shift while right-clicking in
+    an explorer window will add a "Open Command Window Here" option to the context menu.

 Ussage is pretty straight forward.
 You give it a wild card argument and it searches for daq files that meet that wildcard.
 For example you wish to convert all daq files in the current directory::